 It is important to find what works for you to better your chances of sticking to it.

-When I started this journey I could only really manage 12 hours from my last meal at night to when I ate again in the morning.
+When I started this journey I could only really manage 12 hours from the last time I ate at night to when I ate again in the morning.
 At that point I was doubtful that I could stretch it much beyond that.

-If I eat my last meal at 7.00pm then I can eat again at 7.00am.
+If I eat my when I last ate was at 7.00pm then I can eat again at 7.00am.
 These times are good for me as I don’t really eat in between those times anyway.